 3. Total Alkalinity(TA) Level

 Alkalinity is one of the most important chemicals to watch both in a swimming pool and hot tub or spa because if TA goes out of range, it will affect the pH since it acts as a pH buffer.
-High alkalinity will definitely escalate pH levels so fast and you don't want that.
+High alkalinity will escalate pH levels so fast and you don't want that.

 4. Calcium Hardness(CH) Level

 One of the most common problems in a hot tub or spa is foaming.
 We use Calcium in a hot tub or spa to avoid foam.
-So, if you been noticing foam in your hot tub, spa, or swimming pool, check your CH level and balance it as appropriate.
+So, if you have been noticing foam in your hot tub, spa, or swimming pool, check your CH level and balance it as appropriate.

 Keep Calcium Hardness level in your hot tub above 100ppm all the time.
-Remember, a hot tub or spa just like a swimming pool have some ceramic material and low calcium may cause damage to these parts made of ceramic or cement.
+Remember, a hot tub or spa just like a swimming pool has some ceramic material and low calcium may cause damage to these parts made of ceramic or cement.
 On the other hand, a high CH level may lead to calcium scaling in your hot tub.

-Use Calcium Hardness Increaser to raise CH level when lower than 100ppm, however, you need to be very careful not to add excess calcium since the only way to lower Calcium Hardness in a hot tub, spa or pool is drain and re-fill your water.
+Use Calcium Hardness Increaser to raise CH level when lower than 100ppm, however, you need to be very careful not to add excess calcium since the only way to lower Calcium Hardness in a hot tub, spa or pool is to drain and re-fill your water.

-C).
-Hot Tub/Spa Water Circulation System
+C. Hot Tub/Spa Water Circulation System

-Water circulation is one of the most important processes making a pool, hot tub or spa water clean and fresh as water is forced to pass via filter cartridges that remove dirt and small particles making the water cloudy.
+Water circulation is one of the most important processes making a pool, hot tub, or spa water clean and fresh as water is forced to pass via filter cartridges that remove dirt and small particles making the water cloudy.